mltomlins0n/QANotes/PegaNotes (SSA).md

 Using the **Global Resource Settings** pattern to reference external systems ensures that you do not miss changing a setting when moving from staging to production.

 In this pattern, you create a class that contains the configuration settings for an integration that has values able to change from one environment to the next.
 You then have your resources access a data page to load those settings.
 This data page allows you to have a place to maintain and update these settings.

 ___

+<a name="integrationError"></a>
+## Integration Errors

+Two types of errors can occur when trying to integrate to an external system using a connector:

+* **Transient** - don't last long and typically fix themselves.
+For example, the connector is unable to connect because the application is being restarted and is temporarily unavailable.

+* **Permanent** - typically due to a configuration error, or an error in the remote application logic.
+For example, an invalid SOAP request is sent.

+**It is best practice to include error handling for all connectors**.

+For transient errors, post a note to alert the end user that the integration failed.
+Ask the user to retry at a later time.
+Alternatively, if the response is not immediately needed, the connection can be automatically retried.

+For permanent errors, write the details to a log file so that errors can be investigated and fixed.
+In addition, you might want to implement a process for the investigation and fixing.

+The way errors are detected depends on how the connector is invoked.
+Connectors can be invoked by data pages or activities.
+When data pages and activities invoke a connector, the best practices are to:

+* Add error detection to all data pages and activities

+* Invoke a reusable data transform to handle errors

+Pega provides a template data transform called **pxErrorHandlingTemplate**.
+This can be used to create a reusable error handling data transform.
+The error handler data transform can be used with both data pages and activities.

+In addition, each connector has an error handling flow (called **Connection Problem**).
+Pega automatically invokes the error handler flow if the error is not detected by another mechanism.

+**To configure error detection for a date page, create a new data transform for error handling.
+It should be created from the standard *pxErrorHandlingTemplate* data transform**.

+___